-26% Somewhat Left

 - Source Analysis Score – Assesses the number, diversity, and credibility of sources and quotes used.

-The Tribune’s Source Analysis Score is rated as Average at 48%.
+The Salt Lake Tribune’s Source Analysis Score is Average at 49% Reliable.
 This suggests moderate trustworthiness in its sourcing practices.
 The score is AI-generated and considers quote length, frequency, diversity, and quality.

-The Fact Analysis Score has yet to be finalized.
-This score will further determine how well the Tribune supports its claims, addresses selection and omission bias, and presents verifiable evidence.
-Until this is available, readers are encouraged to perform their own evaluations using Biasly’s media bias tools.
+The Fact Analysis Score of The Salt Lake Tribune is Pending at N/A. This further shows how well The Salt Lake Tribune supports its claims, addresses selection and omission bias, and presents verifiable evidence.

-While The Tribune leans toward factual reporting, occasional lapses—such as unbalanced viewpoints or incomplete data—can affect its reliability rating.
+While The Salt Lake Tribune leans toward factual reporting, occasional lapses—such as unbalanced viewpoints or incomplete data—can affect its reliability rating.
 These nuances emphasize the importance of analyzing individual articles.

 The Salt Lake Tribune’s Accuracy and Reliability

-According to Biasly’s analysis, The Salt Lake Tribune maintains 48%, but individual articles may vary significantly.
+According to Biasly’s analysis, The Salt Lake Tribune maintains Average Reliability Score, but individual articles may vary significantly.
 Let’s dive into the details.

 Political orientation plays a crucial role in how audiences perceive reliability.
 The Salt Lake Tribune has been accused of favoring a liberal narrative, potentially at the expense of factual reporting.
 To validate such claims, it’s essential to analyze whether the publication backs its assertions with sufficient evidence and diverse viewpoints.